absolunet/docs-node-ioc/src/docs/05_data/03_factories/en.md

 ## Introduction

 Model factories are very useful when it comes to testing and prototyping applications.
-It allows to create random model instances and database records with data that may seems real by using [Faker.js](https://github.com/marak/faker.js).
+It allows you to create random model instances and database records with data that may seem real by using [Faker.js](https://github.com/marak/faker.js).

-The `db.factory` service will help you quickly create fake models from your own fake model schemas.
+The `db.factory` service will help you quickly create fake models from your fake model schemas.

 ## Model factory

-A model factory is a simple class that links a model name to a fake schema for quick scaffold.
+A model factory is a simple class that links a model name to a fake schema for a quick scaffold.
 It has a `model` accessor, which returns the model identifier in the `db.model` repository.
 The `make` method is then used to get a fake data object to create a model instance.